 - Allow resident the opportunity to develop teaching and mentoring skills

-Applications are being accepted now.
-Please contact Dr. Melissa Buss, Melissa@BodycentralPT.net for an application, or for more information.
+Applications are now being accepted.
+Please contact Dr. Kristen Waldron, email@example.com, for more information.

 Dr. Ethan Paster doing a presentation of his case study at the Combined Sections Meeting of APTA